 Every day when the boats come in you will find the fresh product being laid out for sale or export.
 Prices are ridiculously cheap and you’re bound to see some weird items for sale.
 I felt really sorry for the large eagle ray that had been spread out on the concrete here.
 Luckily there was just the one.

 Like a lot of Myanmar colonial architecture has a large presence here.
 There are some beautiful old buildings in all sorts of disrepair.
 Some have been wonderfully restored but they amount to a small percentage.
 Either way, it’s a great contrast to the local wooden style buildings on either side of each other.

 You can go on a self-guided walking tour of Myeik using One Map as a guide to the colonial buildings around the city.
 There is also a book available for purchase on Amazon detailing a walking route to the fascinating history of Myeik.

 In the centre of the city is a lake hidden by buildings and alleyways.
-During the late afternoon and evening you will find couples come here to snuggle up by the shore or take the quick stroll around its perimeter.
-The lake has lights to illuminate it at night and is best visted when the day isn’t at its hottest.
+During the late afternoon and evening, you will find couples come here to snuggle up by the shore or take a quick stroll around its perimeter.
+The lake has lights to illuminate it at night and is best visited when the day isn’t at its hottest.